Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 ## Build and publish locally the sdk code
 Duration: 2

-As mentioned before the project currently contains Connectors Native SDK Java as source files and is not available in maven repositories.
+As mentioned before the project currently contains Connectors Native SDK Java as source files, because it's not available in Maven repository.
-For that reason it needs to be built and published to local repository locally.
-This step might seem unnecessary, but will show the future experience we are aiming for when the artifacts are available in public maven repositories.
+For that reason it needs to be built and published to local repository.
+This step might seem unnecessary, because it could be just directly linked as a module, but will show the future experience we are aiming for when the artifacts are available in public maven repositories.
 To achieve this go to `connectors-native-sdk-java/` directory and execute the following command:
 ```shell
 ./gradlew publishToMavenLocal